dsoellinger/IBCC-Lecture-Notes/3_Computed_Tomography.md

 $g(l,\theta)$ is only measured at certain l.
 This *coarse sampling* results in many points being unassigned.
 This is bad (we might get grid effects).
 Therefore, it's common to *apply interpolation*.

-Basically this what we did in the example before.
+Basically this is what we did in the example before.

 **Variant 2**